gewarren/docs/docs/csharp/programming-guide/namespaces/using-namespaces.md

 ## Using namespaces to control scope

  The `namespace` keyword is used to declare a scope.
-The ability to create scopes within your project helps organize code and lets you create globally-unique types.
+The ability to create scopes within your project helps organize code and lets you create globally unique types.
 In the following example, a class titled `SampleClass` is defined in two namespaces, one nested inside the other.
 The [member access `.` operator](../../language-reference/operators/member-access-operators.md#member-access-operator-) is used to differentiate which method gets called.

  [!code-csharp[csProgGuideNamespaces#8](~/samples/snippets/csharp/VS_Snippets_VBCSharp/csProgGuideNamespaces/CS/Namespaces.cs#8)]